Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 1. Click on Index which is 'Body Balance' logo (url path to '/').
 2. Click on Nutrition (url path to /subscriptions).
 3. Click on Products (url path to /products/).
-4. Click on My Account
+4. Click on My Profile
+   - My details (url path to '/user_profile/')
+   - Order History (url path to 'user_profile/'
+   - Nutrition Plan - if bought a plan(url path to 'user_profile/'
    - Product Management (url path to /products/add_product/)
-   - Nutrition Management (url path to /nutrition/add_nutrition_plan/)
+   - Nutrition Menu Management (url path to /nutrition/edit_menu_admin/1)
-   - Subscription Management (url path to /subscriptions/edit_plan_admin/1)
+   - Plan Management (url path to /subscriptions/edit_plan_admin/1)
    - My Profile (url path to /user_profile/)
-   - Logout (url path to /accounts/logout/)
+   - Sign Out (url path to /accounts/logout/)
-5. Click on Bag icon (url path to /shop_bag/).
+5. Click on Shop Bag icon (url path to /shop_bag/).

 ### Registered User
 When logged in as a REGISTERED USER, the user sees the following pages:
 - Index
 - Nutrition
 - Products
-- My Account
 - My profile
+   - My details
+   - Order History
+   - Nutrition Plan (if bought a plan)
-   - Logout
+   - Sign Out
-- Bag icon
+- Shop Bag icon

 All the views are working accordingly:
 1. Click on Index which is 'Body Balance' logo (view to '/').
 2. Click on Nutrition (url path to /subscriptions).
 3. Click on Products (url path to /products/).
-4. Click on My Account
+4. Click on My Profile
-   - My Profile (url path to /user_profile/)
+   - My details (url path to '/user_profile/')
+   - Order History (url path to 'user_profile/'
+   - Nutrition Plan - if bought a plan(url path to 'user_profile/'
-   - Logout (url path to /accounts/logout/)
+   - Sign Out (url path to /accounts/logout/)
-5. Click on Bag Icon (url path to /shop_bag/).
+5. Click on Shop Bag icon (url path to /shop_bag/).

 ### Anonymous User
 When ANONYMOUS USER, the user sees the following pages:
 - Index
 - Nutrition
 - Products
-- My Account
-   - Sign Up
+- Sign In
-   - Login
-- Bag Icon
+- Shop Bag icon

 All the views are working accordingly:
 1. Click on Index which is 'Body Balance' logo (url path '/').
 2. Click on Nutrition (url path to /subscriptions).
 3. Click on Products (url path to /products/)
-4. Click on My Account
+4. Click on Sign In
-   - Sign Up (url path to /accounts/signup/)
-   - Login (url path to /accounts/login/)
+   - Sign In (url path to /accounts/login/)
-5. Click on Bag Icon (url path to /shop_bag/).
+5. Click on Shop Bag icon (url path to /shop_bag/).

 ##### back to [top](#table-of-contents)